Statement on Hazing

 Angelo State University expects that all members of all recognized student organizations will observe and fully comply with Texas State Statutes on hazing.
 In addition, all students are expected to adhere to regulations set forth by their respective (Inter)National Fraternities or Sororities, Interfraternity Council, Panhellenic Council, and University policies concerning practices commonly referred to as hazing.

-Hazing means any intentional, knowing, or reckless act occurring on or off campus, by one person acting alone or by more than one person occurring on or off University premises that endangers the mental or physical health or safety of a student for the purpose of pledging or associating with, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose membership consists of students.
+Hazing means any Intentional, knowing, or reckless act directed against a student by one person acting alone or by more than one person occurring on or off University premises that endangers the mental or physical health or safety of a student for the purpose of pledging or associating with, being initiated into, affiliating with, holding office in, seeking and/or maintaining membership in any organization whose membership consists of students.
 Consent and/or acquiescence by a student or students subjected to hazing is not a reasonable defense in a disciplinary proceeding.

 The above statement is a brief, factual summary of the Hazing Act and is not intended as a substitute for a legal interpretation of the Act.
-Copies of the complete Act are available in the Center for Student Involvement.
+Copies of the complete Act are available in the Office of Student Affairs.

 It must be understood that each potential new member understands that if he/she is involved in hazing activities (i.e. is being hazed by others or participates in the hazing of another or others) then, as a free individual participating in that activity, he/she may share responsibility for violation of these laws and university policy and could be held responsible along with the chapter and other individuals.